The Centre

 The main pillars of the activities of the NOVA BHRE are threefold:

-To promote awareness and capacity building around key issues of sustainable business conduct through the organisation of events (conferences, practical workshops and webinars) and podcasts.
-It also aims to train the next generation of sustainable business leaders and legal practitioners though the development of courses and trainings in the field which include this courses:
+Promoting awareness-raising capacity building around key issues of sustainable business conduct through the organisation of events (conferences, practical workshops and webinars), the publication of blogs and podcasts, and the organization and delivery of specialized courses and trainings which include these courses:

-To serve as a platform of exchange, facilitating strong connections, exchanges and collaborations between multistakeholders including academics from various disciplines and institutions, companies, NGOs, legal practitioners, government officials, trade-unions, investors, business organisations as well as European and international organisations.
+Serving as a platform for the exchange of ideas, facilitating strong connections and collaborations between academics from various disciplines and institutions, companies, legal practitioners, government officials, trade unions, NGOs and investors and other relevant stakeholders.

 Facts